Porges/ways-to-play/src/games/horseshoe/horseshoe.md

 > size: "small"
 > ```
 >
+> A “standardized” board with places for the pieces to go.
+>
-> A “standardized” board with places for the pieces to go.<br/>The normal Chinese board is the same as this, only drawn without circles.
+> The usual Chinese board is the same as this, only drawn without circles.

-In English the game has no standard name, not being widespread, but it has been called “<span class="aka">horseshoe</span>”, or also “<span class="aka">bar</span>”.[@MeditoBoxFront]
+In English the game has no standard name, not being widespread, but it has been called “horseshoe”, or also “<span class="aka">bar</span>”.[@MeditoBoxFront]

 In Cantonese it is called ‘cleft lip game’ (<span lang="yue" class="aka">崩口棋</span> <span lang="yue-Latn-jyutping" class="aka">bong¹ hau² kei⁴</span>),[@KoreanGames p.
 100][@PangHauKiImage][^culintranslit] because of the shape of the board.
 In Hindi it is called <span lang="hi-Latn" class="aka">do-guṭī</span> (<span lang="hi" class="aka">दो गुटी</span> ‘two pieces’, perhaps Urdu <span lang="ur" class="aka">دو گتھی</span>).[@GuptaD p.
 143]